Study of the IC 443 region with the HAWC observatory: Abstract

-\abstract {Supernova remnants are one potential source class considered a PeVatron (i.e. capable of accelerating cosmic rays above PeV energies).
+Supernova remnants are one potential source class considered a PeVatron (i.e. capable of accelerating cosmic rays above PeV energies).
 The shock fronts produced after the explosion of the supernova are ideal regions for particle acceleration.
 IC 443 is a supernova remnant that has been studied extensively at different wavelengths.
-We study this region using very-high-energy gamma-ray data.} {We explore the region of IC 443 using 2966 days of gamma-ray data from the HAWC observatory.
-We study the emission of this supernova remnant and search for signatures that would show acceleration of (hadronic) cosmic rays at the PeV range.} {We use the maximum likelihood estimation and a likelihood ratio test to perform a multi-source fitting search.
-We find the best-fit morphology and spectrum of the IC 443 region above $\sim$300 GeV that best describes the HAWC data. } {We observe a point source located at ($\alpha$=94.42$^{\circ}$, $\delta$=22.35$^{\circ}$) that we associate with IC 443.
-The measured spectrum is a simple power law with an index of -3.14$\pm$0.18, which is consistent with previous TeV observations.
-We also find a new extended component in the region whose emission is described by a simple power law with an index of -2.49$\pm$0.08 and which we call HAWC J0615+2213.} {Although we cannot confirm that IC 443 is a hadronic PeVatron, we do not find any sign that the spectrum has a cut off at tens of TeV energies, with the spectrum extending to $\sim$30 TeV.
-Furthermore, we find a new extended source in the region.
-While we show evidence that this new source might be a new TeV halo, we defer a detailed analysis of this new source to another publication.}
+Using 2966 days of gamma-ray data from the HAWC observatory, we study the emission of IC 443 with the objective of finding signatures of cosmic-ray acceleration at the PeV scale.
+Using a maximum likelihood method, we find a point source located at ($\alpha$=94.42$^{\circ}$, $\delta$=22.35$^{\circ}$) that we associate with IC 443.
+The measured spectrum is a simple power law with an index of $-3.14\pm$0.18, which is consistent with previous TeV observations.
+Although we cannot confirm that IC 443 is a hadronic PeVatron, we do not find any sign that the spectrum has a cut off at tens of TeV energies, with the spectrum extending to $\sim$30 TeV.
+Furthermore, we also find a new extended component in the region whose emission is described by a simple power law with an index of $-2.49\pm$0.08 and which we call HAWC J0615+2213.
+While we show evidence that this new source might be a new TeV halo, we defer a detailed analysis of this new source to another publication.